divinson14/A-Hospital-DataBase-Management-Application/README.md

 Requirement : Lcal Postgresql Server ,Pg Admin and you must install the differents packages .
 Password of the DataBase : siyam .
 Name of the DataBase : Hopital
+Each  file in this project is interconnected .
+The Cryptage_v1 file serves as a prototype for the security framework I am developing.
+The implementation is currently a work in progress.
+#TODO A code documentation Guidelines